 - Life skills training program, which emphasizes hands-on training for a return home

-- Rehab aftercare program that sees you through the transition from clinical care to home and work
+- Rehab aftercare program in Lakewood, CO that sees you through the transition from clinical care to home and work

 Life Skills Training Program Becomes Essential for Long-Term Recovery